NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - More lift
     - Swapped with 6A(A)
     - Hitbox appears one frame sooner
+    - Cannot do the B follow up for the last two frames
 - 6A(B) made a strong hit
 - 6A(A)
     - Made a strong hit